rajatgoyal715/avatar-generator/README.md

 # Avatar-Generator
 Avatar Generator will generate a new avatar everytime with some random color at random positions in a 5x5 image.

+Github Avatar is the inspiration for this project.